max-zaiets/AML_Transaction_Monitroring/README.md

 ---

+## 📌 Scope Note

+This project focuses on detection logic and analytical findings rather than data engineering setup.
+PaySim is a well-structured synthetic dataset with no missing values, no duplicates, and consistent formatting across all columns — data quality validation was straightforward and added no meaningful analytical value.
+Similarly, the data ingestion process (loading the CSV into Snowflake) is a routine technical step and is not covered here.
+The work that matters starts with the analysis.

+---

 ## 🔎 Exploratory Analysis

 The first step was understanding the shape of the data and the baseline performance of the existing system.